DawChihLiou/react-use-pip/example/public/DOC.md

 ### Return Values

 - `isPictureInPictureActive = false`: `boolean` that signals whether picture in picture mode is active or inactive
+- `isPictureInPictureAvailable`: `boolean` that signals whether picture in picture mode is supported and enabled
 - `togglePictureInPicture(isActive: boolean) => void`: function that provide you toggle picture in picture mode

 ### Options (Optional)